0

 Sole Custody: What It Means and When It's Granted

 Sole custody is awarded to one parent when it's deemed in the best interest of the child.
-This decision is based on various factors, including the child's safety, the parent's ability to provide a stable environment, and any history of abuse or neglect.
+This decision is based on various factors, including the child's safety, the parent's ability to provide a stable environment, and any history of abuse, neglect, or drug use.

 Joint Custody: Structure and Implementation